lextm/jekyll-theme-chirpy/_posts/2023-1-29-how-to-step-into-net-core-source-code-in-vs-code.md

 ---
 layout: post
 title: "How to Step into .NET Core Source Code in VS Code"
+description: A post about how to configure vsdbg debugger and step into .NET Core source code in Visual Studio Code
 tags: .NET Visual-Studio-Code
 excerpt_separator: <!--more-->
 ---